RAK2315/Movie-Recommender-System/Documentation.md

 pickle.dump(movies, open("movies_list.pkl", "wb"))
 pickle.dump(similarity, open("similarity.pkl", "wb"))
 ```
-- Saves the final DataFrame and similarity matrix into `.pkl` files.
+- Saves the final DataFrame and similarity matrix into `.pkl` (pickle) files.
-- These files are used by the `app.py` Streamlit frontend.
+- These files are loaded later in the `app.py` to serve recommendations.

 ---